 RESEARCH CORE STAFF

-Julia Rohr is a Research Analyst for the Health and Aging in Africa: Longitudinal Studies of INDEPTH communities (HAALSI) project.
-She is providing comprehensive data management and analysis for the project, participating in research dissemination, and training team members on data collection.
-Julia holds a PhD in Epidemiology from Boston University.
-Prior to joining us, she worked as a data analyst in the Center for Global Health and Development at the BU School of Public Health where she served as program manager for a number of studies in Kenya, South Africa and Uganda. firstname.lastname@example.org
+HAALSI.
+She oversees all aspects of this complex and ground-breaking study, including data management and analysis, research dissemination, and training team members on data collection.
+Recently, she served as research associate on the Willows Reproductive Health Impact Evaluation project at the Harvard T.H.
+Chan School of Public Health in the Department of Global Health and Population, leading project work in Turkey.
+Prior to joining us at Harvard, she worked as a data analyst in the Center for Global Health and Development at the BU School of Public Health, where she served as program manager for a number of studies in Kenya, South Africa and Uganda.
+Julia holds a PhD in epidemiology from Boston University.